 - Proxies – all traffic from the LoL application needs to be properly directed through your school or state level proxy.

 - Ports – certain ports do need to be opened on your network for LoL, you can view these lists of ports here.

 - Firewalls – ensure that LoL has access to operate through your client and network firewalls when your club is in session or when you’ve scheduled for LoL to be updated.

 - User Access – whatever user account being utilized when the LoL patch process is commenced, it must have the access rights to make changes to the LoL directory on the given computer.

-If you continue to have issues patching the game after reviewing this information please contact the Riot Oceania team for help by completing our support form.
+If you continue to have issues patching the game after reviewing this information please contact the Riot Oceania team for help here.